 It may appear that hanging a picture is a simple task.
 But sometimes, a hammer and a nail aren’t enough.
 It’s probably better to hang objects from a stud, but this isn’t always possible.
 For example, Molly bolts and toggle bolts can make hanging goods easier.
 They can also protect your walls from damage.
 Continue reading to find out how to utilize molly bolts.

-Molly bolt can get used to secure heavy things against hollow walls.
+Molly bolt can be used to secure heavy things against hollow walls.
 They usually have a pointed end to help insert the bolt, the bolt or nut itself, and the anchor.
 The anchor is a threaded sleeve that wraps around the bolt and stretches as the bolt is tightened.
-Molly bolts are almost always utilized in residential applications for drywall, although they can also get used for other materials like sheet metal.
+Molly bolts are almost always utilized in residential applications for drywall, although they can also be used for other materials like sheet metal.

 Steps of Using a Molly Bolt